barbararonsoni/barbararonsoni/README.md

-## Hi there 👋
+## Olá

+- Advogada (OAB/RS 134.372 e OAB/RJ 265.168)
+- Rio de Janeiro, Brasil
-Sou advogada e mestranda em filosofia do direito na UFMG.
+- Mestranda em Filosofia do Direito na UFMG
 <!--
 **barbararonsoni/barbararonsoni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.